chung-leong/react-seq/examples/transition/README.md

 The example app uses [Array-router](https://github.com/chung-leong/array-router), a minimalist library also used in the other examples.
 The specialized hook `useSequentialRouter` is used here.
 It differs from `useRouter` in that it does not trigger component updates when the route changes.
+It also offers more flexibility on the creation of the context provider and error boundary.

 After creating the router, we call [`useSequential`](../../doc/useSequential.md).
 Instead of an async generator function, we use an async function that will return an async generator: